anourizo/kgb-master/README.md

-# k-evolution
+# KGB-evolution

-k-evolution (arXiv:1910.01104) is based on gevolution N-body code (Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
+KGB-evolution (arXiv:1910.01104) is based on gevolution N-body code (Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
 12, 346 (2016), arXiv: 1604.06065).

-k-essene based the EFT framework is added into the gevolution The free parameters to be chosen are w (the equation of state for dark energy) and c_s^2 (the speed of sound squared).
+Kinetic Gravity Brading based the EFT framework is added into the gevolution The free parameters to be chosen are w (the equation of state for dark energy) and c_s^2 (the speed of sound squared).